MadalinaKopacz/IntroductionToRobotics/README.md

 #### Coding Task
 Coding style is of utmost importance.
 Magic numbers are not accepted and style consistency is key.

-#### Publishing Task
-The git repository must contain a README with the requirements, setup pictures and a video presenting the functionality.

 ### Pictures of the setup
 - [Front view](https://github.com/MadalinaKopacz/IntroductionToRobotics/blob/main/LabHomeworks/Homework%231/Setup_Pictures/FrontView.jpg)